Ukraine travel advice

 Chornobyl

-Following the disaster at the Chornobyl nuclear power plant, an exclusion zone of 30 km was established by local authorities which includes the cities of Prypiat and Chornobyl.
+Following a disaster at the Chornobyl nuclear power plant in 1986, an exclusion zone of 30 km was established by local authorities which includes the cities of Prypiat and Chornobyl.
 The exclusion zone remains radioactive.
 Access to this zone is strictly restricted and must be arranged through a specialized tour operator.
 Anyone visiting Chornobyl must follow the safety instructions issued by the State Agency of Ukraine on Exclusion Zone Management.

 Safety instructions - State Agency of Ukraine on Exclusion Zone Management